mannduuu07-png/ecommerce-funnel-analysis/README.md

                 value data is available
 - **Tactic 3:** A/B test urgency-based versus incentive-based messaging

-**Illustrative Impact:** A hypothetical 10% recovery among the observed 'ADD_TO_CART'-ending sessions would correspond to approximately **650 additionalsessions reaching a transaction record**, before accounting for order value,campaign cost, or incremental conversion effects.
+**Illustrative Impact:** A hypothetical 10% recovery among the observed `ADD_TO_CART`-ending sessions would correspond to approximately **650 additional sessions reaching a transaction record**, before accounting for order value, campaign cost, or incremental conversion effects.

 ---